-Generally, Stereolithography has a faster print time than Fused Deposition Modeling and Selective Laser Sintering, and it is often the most accurate printing method available due to the precision achievable with a laser.
-Though Stereolithography requires that users “bake” their products to ensure they are properly cured, no physical modification is required because the end results have a smooth finish, unlike objects printed with Fused Deposition Modeling and Selective Laser Sintering.
+Generally, Stereolithography (SLA) has a faster print time than Fused Deposition Modeling and Selective Laser Sintering, and it is often the most accurate printing method available due to the precision achievable with a laser.
+Using resin-based materials, manufacturers can quickly create highly accurate prototypes, dental forms, hearing aids, surgical guides, and more.
+Materials range across ABS-like, PP-like, with property choices for biocompatibility and high-temperature resistance.

 Other Services We Offer

 FUSED DEPOSITION MODELING

 Fused Deposition Modeling (FDM) is a 3D Printing technology requiring a fairly simple setup, using only a heated nozzle, a build platform, and coiled thermoplastic filaments to build an object.
 A great solution for low-volume Production Parts, Jigs & Fixtures, and Functional Prototypes.

 Digital Light Printing (DLP) refers to a method of printing that makes use of light and photosensitive polymers.
 In most forms of DLP, each layer of the desired structure is projected onto a vat of liquid resin that is then solidified layer by layer as the buildplate moves up or down.
 As the process creates each layer successively, it is quicker than most forms of 3D printing.